 Can I Choose to Go Through a Judicial Foreclosure Instead?

 If you haven't yet participated in the mediation program, you can switch from a nonjudicial to a judicial foreclosure.
 However, if you choose the judicial route, you will lose the right to the MFDR program.

 For more information about conversion to judicial foreclosure, visit the Hawaii State Judiciary’s website at www.courts.state.hi.us/self-help/foreclosure/foreclosure_conversion_faqs.html.

 According to a December 2012 report by the DCCA-OAH, at the present time, lenders are extremely reluctant to participate in the MFDR program.
 Consequently, virtually all lenders have started filing their foreclosure proceedings in the courts as judicial foreclosures so they can bypass the MFDR program altogether -- depriving borrowers of the opportunity to participate in the program.

 The Hawaiian legislature has advanced several bills to amend the mediation law so that it applies to judicial foreclosures as well.
-However, none of the bills have been successful.
+However, as of mid-2014, none of the bills have been successful.